MichaelKreil/openbots/docs/index.md

+---
+title: 'The Army that Never Existed: The Failure of Social Bots Research'
+---

 # Media Coverage

 Since the end of 2016, after the Brexit referendum and the election of Donald Trump, many media outlets have covered the theory that social bots have manipulated voters.